-Interest expense, net decreased \$3.3 million in 2019 compared to 2018 due to favorable impact from net investment hedges, partially offset by the impact of increased interest rates associated with our variable rate debt and higher average outstanding balances.
-See Note 15, Derivatives and Hedging, to the accompanying consolidated financial statements for detail on hedging instruments.
+Interest expense, net increased \$2.0 million in 2018 compared to 2017 due to the impact of increased interest rates associated with our variable rate debt.
+Partially offsetting this increase was an interest rate reduction from amending the senior secured term loan in April to reduce the margin by 25 basis points and a \$2.0 million favorable impact from the net investment hedges that were executed during 2018.
+See Note 15, Derivatives and Hedging, to the accompanying consolidated financial statements for detail on those hedges.